hoang-ho/DistributedP2PNetwork/doc/testVerify.md

 ### Steps to run locally

-Example for config files are TestCase1.json and TestCase2.json.
+Example for config files are TestCase1.json, TestCase2.json and TestCase3.json.

 To run locally on your computer, for each test case with config file TestCase1.json/TestCase2.json/TestCase3.json, open up N terminals (where N is the number of peers specified in each test case).
 In each terminal, decides which id, which role you want the node to take.
-For Buyer and Seller, you will also need to specify the product you want the peer to start with, for Seller, you will also need to specify stock and for Buyer, you will also need to specify HopCount
+For Buyer and Seller, you will also need to specify the product you want the peer to start with.
+For Seller, you will also need to specify stock, and for Buyer, you will also need to specify HopCount
+Try to start all peers at the same time!

 Example:
 For **TestCase1.json**, we can specify the buyer as: